-- 1.0 District Contribution Obligations (as to all eligible District personnel): For fiscal year 2004-05 the District's Health and Welfare Benefit Plan payment obligation for all District personnel, including the cost of dependent and retiree coverage, shall not exceed a total of \$706.6 million.
-The District contribution rate for fiscal year 2003-04 is not described herein, because that year has been fully completed and funded by non-contractual action of the Board of Education.
-It is jointly acknowledged and agreed that cost containment and related potential Plan changes must continue to be a high priority for the coming years. - 2.0 Plan Revisions Through the District-wide Health and Welfare Committee: A District-wide Health and Welfare Committee shall be formed. - a.
+- c.
+In light of the foregoing, the parties agree that if the number of participants (based on current eligibility/coverage criteria) increases above the number used to project the \$803.4 million cost, the District shall fully fund any costs associated with the increase in the number of participants in an amount above the \$803.4 million initially projected. - d.
+Conversely, if the actual costs of providing benefits is below the \$803.4 million amount due to (a) lower participation than projected; (b) plan design changes that lower overall costs; or (c) other savings such as Medicare Part D reimbursement, the parties agree that any unspent monies (the difference between \$803.4 million and actual costs) shall be placed in a reserve fund to defray the future costs of health benefits.
+Such reserve shall be subject to the management and control of the HBC through its regular "recommendation process" and the negotiations process set forth herein. - e.
+At such time as any state or national legislation is enacted into law that appears to impact the reserve set forth in section 2(d) above, the impact and implementation thereof, if any, shall be subject to the management and control of the HBC through its regular "recommendation process" and the negotiations process set forth herein. - 2.0 Plan Revisions Through the District-wide Health Benefits Committee: A District-wide Health Benefits Committee shall be formed. - a.
 Composition -- Each union shall be entitled to one (1) Committee member for every 5,000 unit members represented or fraction thereof.
+The District shall be an official member of the HBC; the District and each union shall have one vote apiece.
 The District shall provide resource staff as determined by the Committee, and shall provide adequate paid release time for those Committee members who are employees of the District. - b.
 Decision Making -- Consensus shall be used in all Committee deliberations.
-If a consensus decision cannot be reached, then in the alternative, each union shall have one (1) vote.
-Any recommended changes to the existing kinds and levels of benefits shall require a 2/3 vote of the unions present and voting. - c.
-Authority - Subject to the terms of subsection g. below, the Committee shall have the sole and exclusive right, and duty, to design the Health and Welfare programs of the District, within the cost parameters of the District budget established for that purpose and in effect at the time.
-That budget figure is the product of the negotiations process.
-(See section 1.0 above for the current budget cost parameters). - d.
-Proposed changes in the existing kinds and levels of benefits shall be submitted as recommendations to the Board of Education.
-The Board of Education shall have the limited authority to either: - (1) approve the Committee recommendations as submitted, or
+If a consensus decision cannot be reached, then in the alternative, each union and the District shall have one (1) vote apiece.
+Any recommended changes to the existing kinds and levels of benefits shall require a 2/3 vote of the members present and voting. - c.
+Authority - Subject to the terms of subsection g. below, the Committee shall have the sole and exclusive right, and duty, to design the Health and Welfare programs of the District, within the cost parameters of Article XVI Health and Welfare the District budget established for that purpose and in effect at the time.
+That budget figure is the product of the negotiations process set forth in section 2.1 below.
+(See sections 1.0 and 1.1 above for the current budget cost parameters).